kdmny/google-analytics-love/README.md

 Sample Use
 ------------------
-By default, clicks are automatically tracked to `<YOUR STREAM ACCOUNT>` and pageviews are logged to `<YOUR CLEAN ACCOUNT>`.
-The following elements are tracked by the click stream automatically:
+Clicks are tracked to `<YOUR STREAM ACCOUNT>` and pageviews are logged to `<YOUR CLEAN ACCOUNT>`.
+The following elements are tracked by default:

   * .pinit
   * a